-layers without any modification to their outputs, the entire network, no matter how deep, would behave like a single, large linear transformation.
-This is because composing linear functions results in another linear function.
-To model complex, non-linear relationships present in most real-world data (like images, text, or structured datasets), we need to introduce non-linearity into our network.
+When constructing neural networks that use layers like Dense layers, an important consideration is how information flows and transforms between these layers.
+If these Dense layers were simply stacked without any modification to their outputs, the entire network, regardless of its depth, would behave as a single, large linear transformation.
+This happens because composing linear functions results in another linear function.
+To model complex, non-linear relationships present in most data (like images, text, or structured datasets), introducing non-linearity into the network is necessary.
 This is precisely the role of activation functions.

 An activation function takes the output signal from the preceding layer (often a weighted sum of inputs plus a bias) and applies a fixed mathematical operation to it, element-wise for most common activations.
 This transformed output then becomes the input for the next layer.